-It is important to take note of the long term history of the Earth’s atmosphere over the last 4.6 billion years:
+Take note of the history of the Earth’s atmosphere over 4.6 billion years:

-- nonetheless, even at its current low level, ~400ppmv, Life on Earth is still entirely dependent on the CO2 in the atmosphere, used by plants via photosynthesis to release oxygen and generate organic compounds.
+- nonetheless, even at its current low level, 400ppmv, Life on Earth is still entirely dependent on atmospheric CO2, used by plants via photosynthesis to release oxygen and generate organic compounds

 - photosynthesis stops and plants and thus Life on Earth can no longer survive if atmospheric CO2 concentration falls below 150 ppmv